Leela-88/AWS-PROJECT-1/README.md

 ![image](https://github.com/Leela-88/AWS-PROJECT-1/assets/113762845/87ccb330-eb48-4963-84c6-c9771bbdfb57)

-### 3.Here we get 403 forbidden because we did not  allow public access to your bucket.So inorder to give public access we have to configure bucket permissions
+### 3.Here we get 403 forbidden because we did not  allow public access to the bucket.So inorder to give public access we have to configure bucket permissions

 ### 4.In the bucket properties, go to the “Permissions” tab and Under the “Bucket policy,” click “Edit.”